Skip to main content

 Upload Code

-Upload your application code as a compressed archive:
+Upload your application code as a compressed archive, connect a GitHub repository, or use a project bundle:

 • Accepted formats: .zip, .tar, .tar.gz, .tgz